Centennial-SHN/SHN-Project/README.md

 - npm install
 - npm install react-router-dom

+2. Add the .env file in the root directory under the virtual-patient-interview directory
+- REACT_APP_BACKEND_URL=''

-2. Navigate to the root folder of the project and run the following commands to set up and start the server
+4. Navigate to the root folder of the project and run the following commands to set up and start the server
 - npm run dev

 3. Open your browser and go to localhost:5173 to view the running application